kineticadb/kinetica-api-javascript/README.md

 This repository contains the *Kinetica* client-side API for both *JavaScript* and *Node.js*, as well as examples of each.

+At high level, the difference between the JavaScript and the Node.js APIs is:

+*   The JavaScript API allows synchronous calls:
+    *   If the user provides a callback, the API will make an asynchronous call.
+    *   If the user does not provide a callback, then the API will make a synchronous call, although doing this is discouraged.
+*   The Node.js API uses promises:
+    *   If the user provides a callback, the API will use it (and make an asynchronous calls).
+    *   If the user does not provide a callback, the API will return a promise (also asynchronous).

 JavaScript
 ----------